deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 2. Have lots of layers with lots of parameters
 3. Perform lots of SGD iterations on lots of GPUs (compute)

 Scale is often the only difference between not being able to solve a task at all, to achieving superhuman performance.
 Some researchers, including Richard Sutton, Nando de Freitas and Ilya Sutskever, believe scale will take deep learning all the way to AGI: a system that can learn not just a single narrow task at a time, but any task a human can learn, from perception to board games to engineering to even AI research itself.
 The scaling hypothesis, as argued by Gwern [here](https://www.gwern.net/Scaling-hypothesis#scaling-hypothesis), "has only looked more and more plausible every year since 2010".
-The bitter part of the lesson is that most of the intellectual effort poured into AI has been for nought.
+The bitter part of the lesson is that most of the intellectual effort poured into AI has been for naught.
 Scale is boring, but practical.

 #Successes of scale: large pre-trained models
 	#Language features